Gabriel Barkay: Early life and training

-He studied archaeology, comparative religion and geography at Tel Aviv University, graduated summa cum laude, and received his PhD in archaeology from the same university in 1985.
+Later he studied at Tel Aviv University, and received his PhD summa cum laude in archaeology in 1985.
 His dissertation was about LMLK seal impressions on jar handles.
 He participated in the Lachish excavations with David Ussishkin.
-His academic areas of interest include the archaeology of Jerusalem, biblical archaeology, burials and burial customs, art, epigraphy, and glyptics in the Iron Age.
+His academic areas of interest included the archaeology of Jerusalem, biblical archaeology, burials and burial customs, art, epigraphy, and glyptics in the Iron Age.

 Teaching and academic career

-Barkay is an external lecturer at Bar Ilan University and Jerusalem University College on Mount Zion.
+Barkay was an external lecturer at Bar Ilan University and Jerusalem University College on Mount Zion.
+He was a public figure who delivered lectures to the wider public and trained tour guides in Jerusalem.